annikamcginnis/new-york-hardwood/README.md

 # Investigating NYC's Suppliers of Tropical Hardwood

-In this repo, I analyze various data for my master's thesis in the Columbia Journalism School - Data Journalism Program on New York City's use of tropical hardwood.
+In this repo, I analyze various data for my master's thesis on New York City's use of tropical hardwood.
 These include:
 - U.S. imports data for New York City tropical hardwood contractors and their suppliers from [ImportGenius](https://www.importgenius.com/)
 - All greenheart and ekki wood imports between 2006 and 2025 from [ImportGenius](https://www.importgenius.com/)
 - [Guyana Forestry Commission Allocation map](https://cadasta.maps.arcgis.com/apps/webappviewer/index.html?id=e543e1d1d8f04bc29e16b448cd0beb76)